If you love writing and you love music, do you realize you can combine both of your interests and sell lyrics online?

 A quick search on Fiverr’s platform shows all sorts of lyric writing services being offered by freelancers, so whether you want to sell rap lyrics online or offer metal lyrics instead, the sky’s truly the limit.

-Twine is another freelancer platform that allows aspiring lyricists and songwriters to find work.
+Twine is another freelancer platform that allows aspiring lyricists and songwriters to write lyrics for money.

 They have about 6,000 songwriters on the platform, charging anywhere from about $50 a day to a whopping $500!